 Students, Faculty Members and Administrative Staff can access JUST Library databases off- campus through Deep Knowledge portal, follow the link below to sign up for a new account. (p.s: this is a new service from JUST Library)

-Summon is a fast and easy search engine (almost like Google) that includes records for books, articles, thesis and dissertations, videos, music, images, manuscripts, standards, maps, and more.
+EDS is a fast and easy search engine (almost like Google) that includes records for books, articles, thesis and dissertations, videos, music, images, manuscripts, standards, maps, and more.
 It indexes citations from all of the journals to which we subscribe.
-A single search in Summon can return records from all of our printed or electronic collections.
+A single search in EDS can return records from all of our printed or electronic collections.

 3. How many books can I borrow?

 |15 Books||121 days|

 References, special collections, Thesis and Periodicals cannot be borrowed.

 5. Can I borrow a reserve shelf book at JUST library?

 - Books on Reserve Shelf are allowed to be borrowed INSDIE the library for 2 hours during Library opening hours.

 - Overnight loan: two books maximum can be borrowed two hours before the library closes and should be returned by the next day morning.